Progress Alberta fights Jason Kenney's 'unconstitutional' witch hunt

 The letter also notes that the Supreme Court of Canada has ruled "government interference in political discourse is highly unconstitutional."

-Similarly, the letter says, the inquiry's terms interfere with government opponents' Charter-guaranteed right to freedom of association.
+Similarly, the letter says, the inquiry's terms interfere with government opponents' charter-guaranteed right to freedom of association.

 These matters are in addition to concerns about whether the inquiry's mandate is even allowed under Alberta's powers set out in the Constitution Act, 1867, which are the subject of litigation brought by other parties, the letter added.